Rachel Sees Snail Shoes

 • Scissors (for cutting paper and sometimes leather- any will do but nice fabric sheers are best)

-• Tape (I like plain masking tape to secure the straps while adjusting fit),
+• Tape (I like any strong tape to secure the straps while adjusting fit),

 • Hammer